DANCEcollaborative/bazaar/README.md

 - Running
   - In a terminal window
     - cd to the following subdirectory where DANCEcollaborative/bazaar is installed
-      - E.g., cd ~/git/bazaar/bazaar_server/bazaar_server_lobby
+      - E.g., `cd ~/git/DANCEcollaborative/bazaar/bazaar_server/bazaar_server_lobby`
     - Enter:
       - If running on a Mac with an Intel chip:
-        - docker compose -f docker-compose-dev.yml up --build -d
+        - `docker compose -f docker-compose-dev.yml up --build -d`
       - If running on a Mac with an M1 chip:
-        - docker compose -f docker-compose-dev-apple-m1.yml up --build -d
+        - `docker compose -f docker-compose-dev-apple-m1.yml up --build -d`
       - If running on a PC:
-        - dos2unix runBazaarLocal lobby/runScriptBazaarLocal
+        - `dos2unix runBazaarLocal lobby/runScriptBazaarLocal`
-        - docker compose -f docker-compose-dev.yml up --build -d
+        - `docker compose -f docker-compose-dev.yml up --build -d`
       - These commands will take longer the first time they are executed as they download several things.
     - The '-d' causes the Docker agent to run in the background after startup.
 Omit the '-d' to see more Docker output.
   - Within the IDE, run a Bazaar agent such as ClimateChangeAgent.